telerik/maui-docs/controls/collectionview/overview.md

 * [Item Appearance]({%slug collectionview-data-binding%}#define-item-appearance)&mdash;CollectionView allows you to adjust the appearance of its items.
 You can also apply different appearances to each item based on a specific condition.

-* [Vertical and horizontal orientation]({%slug collectionview-linear-layout%})&mdash;CollectionView supports vertical and horizontal orientation.
+* Different layouts and orientation&mdash;You can choose between the [linear]({%slug collectionview-linear-layout%}) and [grid]({%slug collectionview-grid-layout%}) layout.
+In addition, the CollectionView supports vertical and horizontal orientation for the exposed layouts.
 This allows you to scroll the items vertically or horizontally.

 * [Grouping]({%slug collectionview-grouping%})&mdash;You can group the items by using the exposed properties.
 In addition, you can apply multi-level (nested) grouping.